-Course Work: The course work consists of 4 exams, as well as a final paper (required for PSY 538 students only).
+Course Work: The course work consists of 4 exams, credit for participation/attendance, as well as a final paper (required for PSY 538 students only).

 Exams: The exams consist of a mix of multiple choice questions, as well as short answer and essay questions.
-For PSY 438 students, the first 3 exams will each count for 26.7% of your grade, the 4th exam (which covers less material) will count for 20% of your grade.
+For PSY 438 students, the first 3 exams will each count for 25% of your grade, the $4^{th}$ exam (which covers less material) will count for 20% of your grade.